wcerfgba/moneylab-nft-essay/commits.md

-new data can only be added on to the end of the chain. all cryptocurrencies use blockchains, and the crypto hypesphere could make you think blockchain is a super innovative technology (http://46eybw2v1nh52oe80d3bi91u-wpengine.netdna-ssl.com/wp-content/uploads/2018/07/Slide3.jpg), but really blockchain is just a datastructure, and they've been around for ages (https://www.cognitomedia.com/sites/default/files/inline-images/blockchain%20ai%20media.PNG). case in point, git also uses a blockchain (http://i.stack.imgur.com/I5MYp.png), and git was created in 2005,
+new data can only be added on to the end of the chain. all cryptocurrencies use blockchains, and the crypto hypesphere could make you think blockchain is a super innovative technology (http://46eybw2v1nh52oe80d3bi91u-wpengine.netdna-ssl.com/wp-content/uploads/2018/07/Slide3.jpg), but really blockchains are just datastructures, and they've been around for ages (https://www.cognitomedia.com/sites/default/files/inline-images/blockchain%20ai%20media.PNG). case in point, git also uses a blockchain (http://i.stack.imgur.com/I5MYp.png), and git was created in 2005,